Amanita phalloides: Taxonomy

 The death cap is named in Latin as such in the correspondence between the English physician Thomas Browne and Christopher Merrett.
 It was described by French botanist Sébastien Vaillant in 1727, who gave a succinct phrase name "Fungus phalloides, annulatus, sordide virescens, et patulus" (a phallus-shaped, ring-stemmed, dirty green mushroom with a large 'spreading' cap).

 In 1821, Elias Magnus Fries described it as Agaricus phalloides, but included all white amanitas within its description.
 Finally, in 1833, Johann Heinrich Friedrich Link settled on the name Amanita phalloides, after Persoon had named it Amanita viridis 30 years earlier.
 Although Louis Secretan's use of the name A. phalloides predates Link's, it has been rejected for nomenclatural purposes because Secretan's works did not use binomial nomenclature consistently; some taxonomists have, however, disagreed with this opinion.

 Amanita phalloides is the type species of Amanita section Phalloideae, a group that contains all of the deadly poisonous Amanita species thus far identified.
-Most notable of these are the species known as destroying angels, namely A. virosa, A. bisporigera and A. ocreata, as well as the fool's mushroom (A. verna).
+Most notable of these are the species known as destroying angels, including A. virosa, A. bisporigera, A. ocreata, A. verna, and more than a dozen others.
 The term "destroying angel" has been applied to A. phalloides at times, but "death cap" is by far the most common vernacular name used in English.
 Other common names also listed include "stinking amanita" and "deadly amanita".

 A rarely appearing, all-white form was initially described A. phalloides f. alba by Max Britzelmayr, though its status has been unclear.
 It is often found growing amid normally colored death caps.
 It has been described, in 2004, as a distinct variety and includes what was termed A. verna var. tarda.
 The true A. verna fruits in spring and turns yellow with KOH solution, whereas A. phalloides never does.